 |Percent increase in chance of being waitlisted for Harvard Candidates|

-One thing I’d like to say before digging in here is that all of the other factors that I controlled for exhibited the exact same tendencies you would expect in my models.
-For example, LSAT and GPA were both negatively correlated with being waitlisted (in other words, the higher your GPA, the better chances you had of being admitted).
-Even still, Harvard Candidates seemed to be disadvantaged at UVA, Michigan, Georgetown, and Vanderbilt (so, LSAT and GPA help you get admitted, but only so long as you stay under a certain “cap” – go beyond that, and your chances of ending up on the waitlist instead increase).
+Note that all other factors that are controlled for exhibited the exact same tendencies you would expect in the models.
+For example, LSAT and GPA were both negatively correlated with being waitlisted.
+In other words, the higher your GPA, the better chances you had of being admitted.
+Even still, Harvard Candidates seemed to be disadvantaged at UVA, Michigan, Georgetown, and Vanderbilt.
+So, LSAT and GPA help you get admitted, but only so long as you stay under a certain “cap”.
+Go beyond that and your chances of ending up on the waitlist instead increase.
 In other words, the numbers show that these schools like high GPAs and LSATs, but not too high.

 |Percent increase in chance of being waitlisted for Georgetown Candidates|

-The only two schools on this list are UNC (which is no surprise, given the earlier table), at which Georgetown Candidates are 1410% more likely to be waitlisted, and Boston University (BU) at which they are 411% more likely to be waitlisted.
-BU is a bit of a surprise, since the raw outcomes data in the earlier table seemed to be roughly in line with the average but, of course, those tables did not account for factors such as URM status, gender, etc.
+The only two schools on this list are UNC (no surprise, given the earlier table), at which Georgetown Candidates are 1410% more likely to be waitlisted, and Boston University (BU) at which they are 411% more likely to be waitlisted.
+BU is a bit of a surprise.
+Since the raw outcomes data in the earlier table seemed to be roughly in line with the average.
+But, of course, those tables did not account for factors such as URM status, gender, etc.

-As a final note, I’d like to again emphasize that this analysis does not (and cannot) control for other factors that schools routinely stress are important, such as the strength of your personal statement, resume and recommendation letters, and schools have defended against accusations of yield-protection by stressing that deficiencies in these types of “soft factors” can outweigh stellar LSAT and GPA numbers.
-I don’t present this data here to conclusively prove that any particular school does or does not engage in yield-protection (in fact, I was a Harvard Candidate and was offered very generous scholarships to both UVA and Michigan), but to instead add a little data-driven analysis to whatever debate exists.
+As a final note, this analysis does not (and cannot) control for other factors that schools routinely stress are important.
+These include the strength of your personal statement, resume, and recommendation letters.
+Schools have defended against accusations of yield-protection by stressing that deficiencies in these types of “soft factors” can outweigh stellar LSAT and GPA numbers.
+The presentation of this data isn’t here to conclusively prove that any school does or doesn’t engage in yield-protection.
+We’re just aiming to add a little data-driven analysis to whatever debate exists.

 Questions or comments?
 Please post them below!